 That’s pretty much where the similarities end, though.
 For starters, the G2 sports a so-called ‘Gallery’ design targeted at a wall-mounted installation.
 In fact, the G2 only ships with a wall mount included so, as noted in the previous section, if you want to sit a G2 on its optional desktop or floorstanding ‘Gallery’ stand you’ll need to cough up extra cash for the privilege.

 It is nice to see, though, that LG has this year created a robust centrally mounted stand for the G2 in place of the spindly legs offered as a desktop option for last year’s G1s.

 The C2 can be wall mounted too, of course.
-But it ships with a stand or feet (which you get depends on the size of TV you buy), with wall mounts an optional extra.
+But it ships with a stand (or feet if you opt for the 42-inch or 48-inch model), with wall mounts an optional extra.
 Also, while the C2's rear is exceptionally trim at the outer edges, it is slightly chunkier over the central portion of its behind than the G2.

 LG has moved to a new composite fibre material for its 2022 OLED TVs that makes both the C2 and G2 series significant lighter than their predecessors.
 This feels particularly useful in the case of the G2, given its wall-hanging ambitions – though the C2 is actually the lighter of the two series.

 ** Winner** LG G2